Magneosolutions/vibeflow/memory-bank/activeContext.md

 # Active Context: VibeFlow

 ## Current Work Focus
+*   **Strategic Shift to "Interactive Vibe Refinement & Learning Tool":** VibeFlow's core concept has been redefined.
+The focus is now on assisting users in refining their ideas, discovering resources (datasets, APIs), and accessing curated learning materials, rather than full app generation.
+*   **UI Update for `MainAppPage.tsx`:** Updated the main application page to reflect the new strategic direction with clear instructions and objectives for vibecoders.
+*   **Memory Bank Overhaul (In Progress):** `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md` have been updated to align with the new "Interactive Vibe Refinement & Learning Tool" concept. `activeContext.md` (this file) and `progress.md` are currently being updated.
-*   **UI Styling Complete:** Core UI components (`LoginPage.tsx`, `SignUpPage.tsx`, `Layout.tsx`, `MainAppPage.tsx`) have been styled using Tailwind CSS.
-Brand colors in `tailwind.config.js` confirmed.
+*   **UI Styling Complete & Stable:** Core UI components are styled, and the `Layout.tsx` styling issue is resolved.
-*   **Frontend Foundation:** Vite + React + TypeScript project (`vibeflow-frontend`) is set up with basic routing, simulated authentication (`AuthContext.tsx`), and Tailwind CSS.
+*   **Frontend Foundation Stable:** Vite + React + TypeScript project (`vibeflow-frontend`) with routing and simulated auth is stable.
-*   **Version Control:** Initial project files pushed to GitHub, ignoring the `Google/` directory.
-The remote was updated to `https://github.com/Magneosolutions/vibeflow`.
-All recent changes, including UI updates and memory bank refreshes, have been committed and pushed.
+*   **Version Control Up-to-Date (Locally):** All changes, including strategic shifts and UI updates, are documented and will be committed shortly.
-*   **Cloud Run CI/CD Configuration & Troubleshooting:** Configured `vibeflow-frontend` Dockerfile, Nginx, and an entrypoint script for CI/CD to Cloud Run.
-Successfully troubleshot deployment issues related to Nginx startup and public access permissions.
-The frontend is now publicly accessible via Cloud Run.
+*   **Cloud Run Deployment Stable:** The frontend remains publicly accessible via Cloud Run.
-*   **UI Update for `Layout.tsx` (Resolved):** The new vibrant UI design for `Layout.tsx`, including Tailwind CSS styles and animations, is now successfully deployed and visible on Cloud Run.

 ## Recent Changes
-*   **Resolved UI Update for `Layout.tsx`:**
-    *   Updated `Layout.tsx` with new design and animations.
-    *   Moved animation definitions from `<style jsx>` to `tailwind.config.js`.
-    *   Resolved TS errors by reinstalling `node_modules` and restarting TS server.
+*   **Updated Memory Bank (Strategic Shift):** Modified `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md` to reflect the new product direction.
+*   **Updated `vibeflow-frontend/src/pages/MainAppPage.tsx`:** Added new introductory text explaining VibeFlow's role as an "Idea Co-Pilot" and its benefits for vibecoders.
+*   **Strategic Redirection Brainstorming:** Shifted VibeFlow's focus to Option 3: "The Interactive Vibe Refinement & Learning Tool."
-    *   **Resolution:** The new Tailwind CSS styles and animations are now correctly applying in the deployed Cloud Run environment.
+*   **Resolved UI Update for `Layout.tsx`:** New Tailwind styles and animations for `Layout.tsx` are correctly applying in Cloud Run.
-*   **Committed and Pushed All Changes:** All recent updates, including UI fixes and memory bank updates, were committed and pushed to `https://github.com/Magneosolutions/vibeflow`.
+*   **Committed and Pushed Previous Changes:** UI fixes and prior memory bank updates (before strategic shift) were pushed to GitHub.
 *   **Successfully Deployed `vibeflow-frontend` to Cloud Run and Made Public:**
     *   Troubleshot Nginx exiting issue by enhancing `entrypoint.sh` with verbose logging and `nginx -t` config testing.
     *   Resolved "403 Forbidden" error by addressing IAM permissions.